If your Logic Pro projects look like a chaotic tangle of audio spaghetti, you're working the way a lot of producers do.

 7. Commit to Less

-For each part you record, ask yourself: “Does this add value to the track?”
 If the answer is no, delete it.
-This minimalist approach doesn’t just clean up your session—it sharpens your arrangement and makes mixing easier.
+This minimalist approach cleans up your session while sharpening your arrangement and making mixing easier.

 For example, instead of stacking six vocal doubles, try two perfectly executed harmonies.
 Instead of adding three synth layers, see if one EQ'd pad does the job.